SupercopV/AI-Powered-mumzworld-checklist-builder/README.md

 - decision fatigue from too many categories and products
 - fear of buying the wrong things or missing essentials
-- pressure to overspend ìjust in caseî
+- pressure to overspend ‚Äújust in case‚Äù

 ### Other Problems I Considered